 - venturing too close to the border with China, Cambodia or Laos without prior written permission from the local authorities (more information: Embassy or Consulate of Vietnam)

-- gambling, except in government-licensed casinos – access to licensed casinos is restricted to holders of foreign passports
+- gambling, except in government-licensed casinos – access is restricted to holders of foreign passports

 - possession of pornography